javascript-tutorial/en.javascript.info/1-js/09-classes/03-static-properties-methods/article.md

 alert( articles[0].title ); // CSS
 ```

-Here `Article.compare` stands "above" articles, as a means to compare them.
+Here `Article.compare` method stands "above" articles, as a means to compare them.
 It's not a method of an article, but rather of the whole class.

 Another example would be a so-called "factory" method.

-Imagine, we need few ways to create an article:
+Let's say, we need multiple ways to create an article:

 1. Create by given parameters (`title`, `date` etc).
 2. Create an empty article with today's date.